pachterlab/kallistobustools/getting_started.md

 &nbsp;
 &nbsp;

-## 3. Pseudoalign the reads with ```kallisto bus```
+## 3. Pseudoalign the reads with `kallisto bus`
-The 10x Chromium V2 technology was used to generate the data we downloaded above.
+The 10x Chromium v2 technology was used to generate the data we downloaded above.
 The technology dictates the Barcode/UMI structure and the whitelist used for barcode error correction.
 We have to specify the technology in the ```kallisto bus``` command and the whitelist in the ```bustools``` command.

 ### 3a.
 Run ```kallisto bus``` to pseudoalign the reads
 This will create a BUS file which will be located in ```bus_output/```.